Police-Data-Accessibility-Project/pa_court_scraper/README.md

 Court Scraper for Pennsylvania

 # Installation

+## Set Up Docker
+Ensure that [Docker](https://docs.docker.com/get-started/get-docker/) is installed on your system.

+Docker ensures that the majority of the application operates inside a "container" that is isolated from the rest of the system.

+## Set Up Python
+Ensure that [Python 3.13](https://www.python.org/downloads/release/python-3132/) is installed on your system.

 While there is a requirements.txt file, that is used within the Python Dockerfile, not by the user directly.
 Instead, the user only needs to install the `docker` package
 ```shell